nsg/ansible-syntax/index.md

 # Ansible Syntax

-If you are the lone coder of a project coding style do not matter, as long you are consistent.
+If you are the lone coder of a project, coding style do not matter as long you are consistent.
 Try not to mix coding styles because it makes the code harder to read and understand.

-Things will be more complicated when there are more than one person working on a project and I think it's important to decide of a coding style.
+Things will be more complex when there are more than one person working on a project and I think it's important to decide of a coding style.
 It's possible that you both have strong opinions and if that's the case try to compromise, or even better try to pick the most common standard for the language or software you are working on, it will make life easier when you add people in the future.

 If possible I recommend a formatter or linter that will check/enforce the coding style.
 This will make your life a lot easier to keep and enforce "the rules".